mionova/100DaysOfCode-Challenge/README.md

 **Today's JavaScript Progress**: Reviewed JavaScript Objects and completed the following exercises:

-1. Loop through an object.
+1. Loop through an object's properties using for...in.
-2. Convert an array of arrays into various objects (so I can use property names to identify the data).
+2. Convert an array of arrays into various objects (so I can use property names to identify the data). <!--- I took a quick look at the code and I don't think this describes what  Day 006-02 is actually doing... but I didn't want to just totally rewrite it because maybe the wrong code is in there! -JC --->
-3. Create a script that builds a pet directory, then displays it on the page using an array of 'pet' objects.
+3. Write a script that builds a pet directory (an array of 'pet' objects), then displays the pet directory data on a web page.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-006)
 &nbsp;